Programme impact research

-Programme impact research projects investigate the impact of IB programmes and seek to understand the value of an IB education by identifying the qualities and characteristics that distinguish IB schools and IB students.
-Some studies are conducted internally by the IB research department, while others are done in collaboration with or by universities or external research organizations.
+Programme impact studies investigate the impact of IB programmes and seek to understand the value of an IB education by examining the qualities and characteristics of IB schools, students and teachers, with the ultimate purpose of contributing to the improvement of education.
+Research studies are conducted internally by the IB Research department, as well as in collaboration with universities and external research organizations.

-• Learner Profile.
 To what extent do students exhibit characteristics described in the learner profile?
-To what extent do a school’s philosophy, structures and systems, and curriculum and units of work enable students to develop into the learner described in the profile?
+To what extent do a school’s philosophy, structures and systems enable students to develop into the learners described in the profile?

-• Programme Implementation.
-What is the impact of the implementation of an IB programme on a school?
+• Programme implementation.
+What is the impact of the implementation of an IB programme on schools, teachers and students?
 How does the school change as a result of the implementation of an IB programme?
-What are successful strategies in the implementation of IB programmes?
+What are successful strategies and challenges in the implementation of IB programmes?

-• Standards.
-How do IB standards compare with various national and state systems?
-Do IB standards compare favourably to nations, provinces and states with very strong academic standards for what students should know and learn?
-How well do IB standards prepare students for post-secondary success?
-Where are the opportunities for broader recognition of the IB as the result of the standards alignment and analysis?
+• Programme standards and alignment.
+How do IB standards compare with educational standards of various global, national and state systems?
+How do IB standards compare with well-established, strong academic standards for what students should know and learn?

 Contact IB Research